CBornholdt/RWModdingResources/aiBasicOverview.md

 ## Constant vs non-constant ThinkTrees

 Each pawn will actually possess 2 ThinkTrees, their primary ThinkTree and a ConstantThinkTree.
-Primarily this constant ThinkTree is a reduced set of autonomous responses that is evaluated first.
+Primarily this constant ThinkTree is a reduced set of autonomous responses that will be evaluated first.
 As an example

 ```xml
 <ThinkTreeDef>